Sociology and Criminology

 Teaching method: Seminar

-This module critically engages with the conceptualisation and treatment of the body in medicine.
+This module explores the conceptualisation and treatment of the body in medicine.
 You’ll explore the ways this shapes the broader politics of the body in the contemporary world.

 We draw on concepts from sociological, feminist, queer, postcolonial and post-human theories, as well as nursing and bioethics.